-If there were ever a time to address mentorship for URM dermatologists, it's now.
+If there were ever a time to address mentorship for underrepresented minority (URM)* and sexual and gender minority (SGM) / LGBTQ dermatologists, it's now.
 Recent events leading to increased awareness of social injustices have moved ASDS to new levels of action toward improving diversity, equity and inclusion (DEI) within the dermatology community and the organization.
 The Rise Up Mentorship Program is one way ASDS nurtures and supports the careers of dermatologists from underrepresented backgrounds to create a greater sense of inclusion and belonging.

 This mentorship program pairs seasoned mentors with mentees to share their professional knowledge, skills and experiences.
 In a successful mentorship, a mentor can help his/her mentee make connections, provide exposure to opportunities and develop leadership acumen.
 Mentors can coach, give advice on career advancement and encourage mentees to show up and show out in the fullness of their genuine selves.

-Participants will be recognized by the Society in Currents, on the website and during the Annual Membership Meeting.
+Participants will be recognized by the Society in Currents, on the website and during the Annual Membership Meeting at the Annual Meeting.
 The greatest value for your participation is the satisfaction you will feel by making a difference!

 Mentee and mentor applicants are also encourged to become a DEI Ambassador.